 Guidance Notes On CDM 2015 For Small Builders

-• For commercial projects, the client will now be responsible for all site activities.
+• For commercial projects, the client is responsible for all site activities.

-• All projects will require a Principal Designer to ensure health and safety is organised pre-start.
+• All projects require a Principal Designer to ensure that health and safety is organised pre-start.

-• Every project will have an appointed Principal Contractor to manage all site works.
+• Every project must have an appointed Principal Contractor to manage all site works.

-We have written these guidance notes especially for smaller builders in response to the HSE’s announcement that they will be continuing to target the smaller building contractor.
-It is acknowledged that smaller builders statistically have more accidents, so the HSE inspectors will be paying more attention to this sector.
+We have written these guidance notes especially for smaller builders.
+It is acknowledged that smaller builders statistically have more accidents, so the HSE inspectors pay more attention to this sector.

 These guidance notes have been written to give smaller builders useful information on compliance, with particular regard to those issues that the HSE inspectors have announced they will always look for.